Marathi grammar: Gender

-Similarly, for masculine ākārānta common nouns referring to inanimate objects, the 'diminutive' (लघुत्वदर्शक, laghutvadarshaka) forms are feminine, and are īkārānta – danḍā/danḍī (big/small stick), loṭā/loṭī (big/small mug).

 Case

 There are differences of opinion regarding grammatical cases in Marathi.
-According to one view, there are two cases: direct, which is unmarked (e.g. Rama 'Rama') and oblique, which is used before adpositions (e.g. rama-a-la 'to Ram', -a being the oblique case marker and -la the dative adposition) and postpositions (e.g. rama-a-pasuni 'from Rama',-a being the oblique case marker and -pasun the postposition).
+According to one view, there are two cases: direct, which is unmarked (e.g. rām 'Ram (name)' and oblique, which is used before adpositions (e.g. rām-ā-lā 'to Ram', -ā being the oblique case marker and -lā the dative adposition) and postpositions (e.g. rām-ā-pāsuni 'from Ram',-ā being the oblique case marker and -pāsun the postposition).
 The form of the oblique suffix depends on the gender and the final vowel of the word it is suffixed to.

-According to this analysis, true postpositions (like -pasunī 'from') have a wide range of meanings and can be separated form the noun by clitics like -cya (e.g. ram-a-cya-pasuni).
+According to this analysis, true postpositions (like -pāsunī 'from') have a wide range of meanings and can be separated form the noun by clitics like -cya (e.g. ram-a-cya-pasuni).
 Adpositions (like -la), on the other hand, are only used to mark nominal arguments of the verb in terms of their theta roles and cannot be separated from the noun by clitics (*ram-a-cya-la is ungrammatical).
 Syntactically, the latter behave the same as case markers corresponding to the traditional grammar.
 In this view, the cases are: nominative (unmarked), accusative (singular -la, plural -na), ergative, which is traditionally called 'instrumental' (sg. -ne, pl. -nni), dative (singular -sa/si, plural "-nvsa/nvsi"), and genitive/possessive (/-tsa/, /-tse/, /-tʃa/, /-tʃi/).

 The class of true postpositions will then include -hatun 'through', -hu(n) 'from'/ablative, -t locative, -jagi 'in place of' and many more.
 The genitive markers inflect to agree with the governing noun.